 What is RIT Scholar Works?

-RIT Scholar Works is the digital institutional repository for the Rochester Institute of Technology, managed by RIT Libraries at The Wallace Center.
+RIT Scholar Works is the digital institutional repository for the Rochester Institute of Technology, managed by RIT Libraries.
 It contains the products of the research, scholarly, and creative pursuits of RIT’s faculty, staff, and students.
 Contents of this repository include, but are not limited to:

 - Electronic books and book chapters